financelurker/binance-firefly-iii/README.md

 This collection of scripts lets you sync your Binance account to your FireFly-III account.
 Keep an overview of your traded crypto assets.

 This module runs stateless next to your Firefly-iii instance (as Docker container or standalone) and periodically processes new data from Binance.
+Just spin it up and watch your trades being imported right away.

 Disclaimer:
 This app needs access tokens for your Firefly-III instance and a valid API-Key for your Binance account.
 It is aboslutely okay to only give read-permissions to that Binance API-Key, as there will be no writing actions to Binance itself.